Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 We work year-round to support producers in the lead-up to the annual Midsumma Festival, providing ongoing advice, workshops, event services, and resources.

 This year, we are launching a new category of events specifically for our community of movers, shakers, and party makers.

-Each year, over 118,000 members of the LGBTQIA+ community attend Midsumma Carnival, and over 53,000 attend Midsumma Pride March.
-These signature Midsumma Festival events are some of the biggest on Melbourne’s queer calendar, but it doesn’t stop there!
+Each year, over 53,000 attend Midsumma Pride March.
+This signature Midsumma Festival event is one of the biggest on Melbourne’s queer calendar, but it doesn’t stop there!

-If you’re planning to host a party event on the evening of Midsumma Carnival or Midsumma Pride March, we want to hear from you.
+If you’re planning to host a party event on the evening of Midsumma Pride March OR Midsumma Festival Live at the Bowl, we want to hear from you.